ApoorvKulshreshtha/RealTime_TwitterTweetSentimentMap/README.md

 This project was done as part of Cloud Computing and Big Data course at Columbia University (Fall 2016).

-Project Collaborators Apoorv Kulshreshtha ak3963 Yogeshwar Mutneja ym2578
+Project Collaborators: Apoorv Kulshreshtha ak3963, Yogeshwar Mutneja ym2578

 Requirements